cusspvz/ifthenpay.js/README.md

 an algorithm to allow their customers to create their custom  **Multibanco** references on the go.

-Note: At them time, I have not any kind of engagement with **IfThenPay**, and I'm the owner of this Software.
+Note: At the time, I have not any kind of engagement with **IfThenPay**, and I'm the owner of this Software.